10 things to do in Bryant Park NYC

 Other nearby buildings

-• Grand Central Terminal: A marvel of art and engineering that opened in the nineteenth century and is currently one of the most prominent architectural gems of New York.
+- Grand Central Terminal: A marvel of art and engineering that opened in the nineteenth century and is now one of the most prominent architectural gems of New York.

 Bryant Park is located on 42nd Street between Fifth and Sixth Avenues, very close to Times Square.
 The park can be reached by subway on the following lines: